What Is an Emergency Medical Technician?

 How Long Do I Have Certification Once I Receive It?

-If an EMT certification lapses with two years of expiration, applicants must complete an EMT refresher course before reapplying for certification.
+If certification lapses with two years of expiration, applicants must complete an EMT refresher course before reapplying for certification.

-If an EMT certification has lapsed for more than two years, the applicant must provide proof of completion of an EMT training course, complete a refresher course, and retake both the cognitive and psychomotor examinations.
+If a certification has lapsed for more than two years, the applicant must provide proof of completion of an EMT training course, complete a refresher course, and retake both the cognitive and psychomotor examinations.

-It is extremely important to maintain EMT certification once it has been conferred.
-The status of your certification can be checked at any time through the NREMT website.
+It is extremely important to maintain EMT certification once it has been awarded.
+You can check the status of your certification at any time through the NREMT website.